karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 Simple Frontend is a simple frontend for demonstrating how to create a Single Page Application (SPA) using [ClojureScript](https://clojurescript.org/) and [Reagent](https://reagent-project.github.io/).
 The Simple Frontend application is a hypothetical web store which sells books and movies.

+**Disclaimer**:

-**Disclaimer**: I didn't worry about CSS styles since I'm not artistic and our corporation usually provides some graphical designer who creates the styles for HTML pages - so I only focused on getting the frontend functionality right.
+- **UI**.
+I didn't worry about CSS styles since I'm not artistic and our corporation usually provides some graphical designer who creates the styles for HTML pages - so I only focused on getting the frontend functionality right.
 The UI look and feel is horrific, I know, don't worry about that, relax and have a home brew.
+- **Security**.
+I didn't worry too much about the security either since this is just a learning demonstration for myself how to do REST interaction between ClojureScript/React/ajax-cljs and Clojure/Ring applications.
+You shouldn't show password in plaintext, you should send credentials using https etc.

 ## Techical Description